kokizzu/lexid/README.md

 ## Gotchas

-it might not lexicographically ordered if:
+it might not lexicographically ordered/sorted if:
 - the `AtomicCounter` is overflowed on the exact same second/nanosecond, you might want to reset the counter every >1 second to overcome this (or you might want to ignore this if ordering doesn't matter when the event happened on the same second/nanodescond).
 - you change `Separator` to other character that have lower ASCII/UTF-8 encoding value.
 - you set `Min*Length` less than recommended value, it should be `>=6` for `MinTimeLength` and `>=11` for `MinNanoTimeLength`, and `6` for `MinCounterLength`.